MaxPrehoda/svelte-saas-boilerplate/README.md

 ## Performance / Best Practices

-The selected tech stack creates lightning fast websites.
+The selected tech stack creates lightning-fast websites.

- - Pre-rendering (static generation) for marketing pages, pricing and blog
+ - Pre-rendering (static generation) for marketing pages, pricing, and blog
  - Instant navigation: the best of CSR + SSR in one.
-SSR your first page for fastest possible initial load times.
+SSR your first page for the fastest possible initial load times.
 For subsequent pages, the content is pre-loaded and rendered with CSR, for instant rendering.
  - CDN optimized, for high edge-cache hit ratios
- - Edge-functions for dynamic APIs/pages
+ - Edge functions for dynamic APIs/pages
- - Svelte and Tailwind compile out unused HTML, CSS and JS at deploy time for smaller pages
+ - Svelte and Tailwind compile out unused HTML, CSS, and JS at deployment time for smaller pages
  - Linting to find accessibility and syntax issues

 The result is a perfect Google PageSpeed Insights score in all categories!